 Is it me, or is time flying by?
 Applications are done, bids are in, new plans are in planning stages, and existing plans are getting ready for the launch of the next benefit year.

 The 2018 model materials were released late last month, and any second now, we should see the release of the 2018 Medicare Marketing Guidelines (MMG).
 The industry is expecting additional Summary of Benefits guidance to be incorporated in the MMG by the Centers for Medicare & Medicaid Services (CMS) as my colleague Diane Hollie noted in her article on the CMS Spring Conference.
-We are also interested to see if any modifications are made to CMS’ draft MMG language on Additional Marketing Fees as Betsy Seals pointed out in her article.
+We are also interested to see if any modifications are made to CMS’ draft MMG language on Additional Marketing Fees as discussed in this article.
 Time will tell!

 What is the compliance professional to do to help sales and marketing professionals prepare while we are in this holding pattern for the finalized guidance?
 Three things: